ramonskie/codex/walkthrough/concourse_pipelines_setup.md

 After the Concourse deployment is working, it is time to setup pipelines for deployments.
-Setting up pipelines for different deployments has similar work flow.
-We will describe the process as follows.
+Once a single pipeline is set up, other pipelines are set up using a similar workflow.

 ### Run Genesis CI Basics

-Genesis CI requires us to have at least three level deployments: alpha, beta and manual (/auto).
+Genesis CI requires us to have at least three deployed environments: alpha, beta and manual (/auto).
 Alpha is usually a bosh-lite environment.
-Once the changes apply to the alpha deployment and pass the tests, the pipeline will automatically go to the beta deployment which is usually in a sandbox/development environment.
-Once it passes the tests in the beta environment, we can choose manually or automatically triggering your production deployment and tests.
-Manually here means that we have to click the plus button to trigger the production deployment and automatically means the pipeline itself will deploy to production environment once beta deployment passes the tests.
+In this model, once the changes are applied to the alpha deployment and pass the tests, the changes will then be pushed further down the pipeline automatically to the beta deployment, which is usually in a sandbox/development environment.
+Once the tests pass the beta environment, we can choose whether changes either manually or automatically trigger your production deployment and tests.
+If manual, then human intervention is required to trigger the production deployment, by clicking the plus button in the Concourse UI.
+If automatic, the pipeline itself will deploy to production environment once beta deployment passes the tests.

 In the deployments repo, run the following commands: